 What was the mechanism of injury?
-How long has it been ongoing?
+When did it start?
 What have you done at home to address it?

 When you ask someone for advice about pain, you tend to get a slew of questions rather than anything constructive.
 A good first step is to understand the difference between acute pain and chronic pain and how the approach to treating them differs.

 Pain is almost inevitably related to and associated with inflammation.
 Treating pain, in large part, requires managing and resolving inflammation.
 So what’s inflammation?

 Inflammation is the body’s generic, first line of defense against any type of injury.
 It helps to rally the body’s resources and bring factors necessary for healing to the area.
 It increases circulation to the area and is classically described as having 5 cardinal signs (pardon the latin): rubor (redness), dolor (pain), calor (heat), tumor (swelling), and functio laesa (loss of function).

 Maybe you woke up in a wonky position and you have a sharp pain in the neck.
 You might have been bending down to tie your shoes and your low back went out.
 Towards the end of your run your knee started to hurt, but you were too close to home to stop.
 Whatever the circumstances, you are having a sudden onset of pain.

 Acute inflammation is a healthy response that serves to protect and repair the body.
 It occurs from something damaging, whether that be an infection in a cut or a strained muscle.
 The key here is that it is the body’s expected and necessary response to an injury.